 From the July/August 2017 issue of Unity Magazine®.
-This article is a finalist in the 2018 Folio Eddie Awards.
+This article is a 2018 FOLIO: Eddie Award WINNER.

 Barbara Stanny was on a much-needed retreat when she heard a clarion call come out of nowhere, loud and clear.
 She caught three simple words: Go for greatness.
 The voice struck like a lightning bolt, wise and commanding.
 It was a message that would change her work and her life’s path.